 This is a query from one of the MS Word users on Mac that we have got recently.
 As you know, MS Word is a part of the Office suite, which is developed by Microsoft.
 Apart from Windows, it is also available for Mac and provides tons of utility features.
 Though, there are times when Word on Mac keeps crashing and users are not able to utilize its features or even save their existing files.

 Don't worry! the issue is pretty common and can easily be fixed.
-In this guide, we will teach you why does Microsoft Word keeps crashing on Mac and how to fix this problem in 8 different ways.
-Apart from that, we will also discuss how to recover Word document after a crashed Mac.
+In this guide, we will teach you why Microsoft Word keeps crashing on Mac and how to fix this problem in 8 different ways.
+Apart from that, we will also discuss how to recover Word documents after a crashed Mac.
 Let's begin and start a quick MS Word troubleshooting on Mac.

 Before we discuss issues to fix the Microsoft Word Mac crashing issues, it is important to note what could have caused the problem to begin with.
 In this way, you would be able to understand why does Word keeps crashing on Mac and can even avoid it in the future.